Asbestos and Your Home

 While the average Australian has likely heard of and has some knowledge of asbestos and the associated health risks, unless you work in the housing, building or construction industries, this knowledge is likely to be quite limited.

 Due to the versatile and durable nature of asbestos, its usage in the construction and housing industry was vast and varied.
-Commonly mixed with other elements, asbestos was a component of many common building materials.
+Commonly mixed with other elements, asbestos was a component of many common commercial and residential building materials.
 And these building materials had many different uses, meaning that the areas and ways asbestos may have been used to construct a home are numerous, and in some instances, surprising.

 In addition to the vast uses, a difficulty surrounding asbestos building materials is that they are not easily identified just by looking at them, which can result in people unknowingly disturbing asbestos containing materials resulting in the release of fibres, which is what can harm your health.

-While you don’t need to be an expert on asbestos, if you are purchasing a home, already a homeowner, or planning to renovate, it’s a good idea to arm yourself with information about asbestos.
+While you don’t need to be an expert on asbestos, if you are purchasing a home or property, already a homeowner, or planning to renovate, it’s a good idea to arm yourself with information about asbestos.
 Let us tell you more about how, why, and what asbestos was used for, as well as where you may find it in your home, and what you can do to keep safe.

 So, What is Asbestos Exactly?